 Theory collaborator: Bill Goddard (Caltech)

-At the Joint Center for Artificial Photosynthesis, a DOE Energy Innovation Hub, we are focused on discovering materials for solar conversion of CO2 and water into transportation fuels via photoelectrochemical processes.
+At the Joint Center for Artificial Photosynthesis, a recently completed DOE Energy Innovation Hub, we focused on discovering materials for solar conversion of CO2 and water into transportation fuels via photoelectrochemical processes.
 These materials are integrated into test beds to assess how well they function.
 Test beds incorporate membranes to separate the anode and cathode chambers and block molecular crossover, thus inhibiting back reactions of CO2 reduction products, while permitting ion conduction across them.
 Because the flux of sunlight varies continuously during a 24 hour period, it is important to develop an understanding of how membranes (usually studied and used at steady state) respond to varying conditions.
 This is especially important for CO2 reduction systems, where product blocking is difficult to achieve.
 Knowledge of how the permeant and the membrane interact in real time will provide insight to improved membrane polymer designs.

 We have developed a kinetic reaction-diffusion description for uptake and permeation of small gaseous molecules through rubbery and glassy membranes that allows non-steady-state membrane function to be simulated.
 The simulations are validated by new time-dependent permeation measurements, and use sticking probabilities calculated from theory to describe the gas-polymer interfacial interactions.
 Through this work we have learned that even nominally inert permeants interact with the polymeric matrix, influencing their solubility as a function of time.
 We have also investigated sorption of methanol, a typical CO2 reduction product, into Nafion.
 This is a strongly interacting system that undergoes significant swelling during permeation.
 We have found that methanol causes the polymer chains to contract as the membrane swells, increasing the space available for methanol in the polymer, which would promote undesired crossover.
 We have also developed rigorous experimental-computational methods for determining predictive permeabilities, using methanol permeation through Nafion as a model system.